 Fresh onions last quite a long time in the cupboard or fridge.
 So freezing onions is a last resort method.
-We’ll take a look at what you should keep in mind.
+In this article, we’ll take a look at what you should keep in mind when freezing onions.

-We’ve all experienced it: a recipe calls for half an onion and you have no idea what to do with the rest.
+We’ve all experienced it: a recipe calls for half an onion, and you have no idea what to do with the rest.
 You can always choose to ignore the recipe and use the whole onion, of course.
 But if you like following recipes exactly, simply store the leftover onion in a resealable container in the fridge.
-It’ll keep there for another two to three days.
-If you can’t do that because you either have no way of using them in the near future or because won’t be home to use them, there’s always the option of freezing onions.
+It’ll stay good for another two to three days.

-You should not freeze onions as whole pieces.
+- You should not freeze onions in whole pieces.
 Why?
 It takes longer for larger pieces to freeze, and subsequently defrost when you take them out of the freezer.
 Therefore, cut your onion into small pieces before you freeze them to save yourself the hassle when you defrost them.

-1. Spread the onion pieces out on a tray and then place it in the freezer.
-Once frozen, you can pit them into a resealable container and take out the portions you need.
+1. Spread the onion pieces out on a tray and then place them in the freezer.
+Once frozen, you can put them into a resealable container and take out the portions you need.
 This ensures the pieces won’t stick together and will be less mushy when thawed.
-The downside is that it takes up a lot of space and the smell can spread a lot.
+The downside is that it takes up a lot of space and the smell can spread across your freezer.